Pink-collar worker: History

-William Jack Baumol first used the term pink collar in his 1967 article, "Macroeconomics of Unbalanced Growth: The Anatomy of Urban Crisis."
+William Jack Baumol first used the term pink collar in his 1967 article "Macroeconomics of Unbalanced Growth: The Anatomy of Urban Crisis."
 He introduced the term to describe a category of jobs predominantly held by women, often in clerical, administrative, or service-oriented roles.
 Baumol's focus was not only on the gendered nature of these jobs but also on their economic characteristics, particularly their relatively lower wages and limited opportunities for advancement compared to male-dominated professions.
 His analysis tied these roles to broader economic discussions about productivity and wage stagnation in labour markets.
 Baumol's use of the term provided an early economic framing of gendered divisions in the workforce, highlighting structural inequalities that persist in discussions of labour economics.

-Louise Kapp Howe popularized the term pink collar in her 1977 book Pink Collar Workers: Inside the World of Women’s Work.
+Louise Kapp Howe popularized the term in her 1977 book Pink Collar Workers: Inside the World of Women’s Work.
 She used the term to describe jobs predominantly occupied by women, such as secretarial, clerical, teaching, nursing, and other caregiving or service roles.
 These positions were seen as extensions of traditional domestic responsibilities and were characterized by lower pay, limited career advancement opportunities, and a lack of prestige compared to "blue-collar" or "white-collar" jobs.
 Howe’s analysis went beyond simply identifying these roles; she explored how social expectations, gender norms, and structural inequalities confined women to these positions.
 She critiqued how these jobs were undervalued despite their essential contributions to the economy and society.
 Her work aimed to raise awareness about the economic and social disparities faced by women in the workforce and to advocate for the recognition and improvement of conditions in these roles.
 While Baumol's earlier usage of pink collar focused on economic categorizations, Howe expanded the term into a cultural and feminist critique, framing it as part of the broader struggle for gender equality in labour.